 Restoration Laos has a single goal: to fund a bomb clearance team that would otherwise not be able to operate.
 Every rice paddy that is cleared can feed a village.
 Every school yard can become a place of play without fear.
 Clearing bombs not only saves lives, it sets people free.

-From April 2022 to April 2023, the team is clearing bombs from three villages, directly benefiting 1100 people.
-That works out to about $120 per person.
+From April 2023 to April 2024, the team is clearing bombs from four villages, directly benefiting 1673 people.
+That works out to about $85 per person.
 Tell me more.

 Top reasons to help: